hypo69/hypo/docs/gemini/set 0/ru/explainer/src/suppliers/readme.md

 * **Error Handling:** The provided code lacks details on error handling.
 Adding `try...except` blocks around critical operations (e.g., file loading, WebDriver initialization, login) would make the code more robust.
 For example, `DefaultSettingsException` is mentioned but not implemented.

 * **Testability:**  Tests would greatly enhance the reliability of the `Supplier` class.
-Tests for individual functions (like login, scenario execution) would demonstrate that it's working correctly.
+Tests for individual functions (like login, scenario execution) would demonStarte that it's working correctly.

 * **Data Validation:**  Validating data retrieved from websites (e.g., prices, product names) could prevent unexpected results.